-The consideration of the principal adverse impacts of investment decisions on sustainability factors occurs through the negative criteria specified below, through the integration of ESG research into the investment process (ESG scores), and in security selection (positive criteria).
-The use of positive criteria includes the absolute and relative assessment of companies regarding stakeholder-related data, e.g. relating to employees, society, suppliers, business ethics, and the environment.
-In addition, the instrument of shareholder engagement is used with companies in the form of corporate dialogue and especially the exercise of voting rights so as to reduce adverse sustainability impacts.
-These shareholder engagement activities are conducted irrespective of any concrete investment in the respective company.
-The table shows the topics for with sustainability scores for adverse impacts are considered in particular, as well as the main methods that are applied.
-For information on the principal adverse impacts on sustainability factors, please also refer to the annual fund reports where applicable (annex "Environmental and/or Social Characteristics").
+Consideration of the principal adverse impacts of investment decisions on sustainability factors is made through the negative criteria listed in the section "What investment strategy does this financial product follow? / What are the binding elements of the investment strategy used to select the investments to attain each of the environmental or social characteristics promoted by this financial product?", as well as through the integration of ESG research in the investment process into the investment process (ESG scores) and through stock-picking (positive criteria).
+The use of positive criteria includes the absolute and relative assessment of companies regarding stakeholder-related data, e.g., relating to employees, society, suppliers, business ethics and environment, as well as the absolute and relative assessment of sovereigns regarding the sustainable development of factors such as the political system, human rights, social structures, environmental resources and climate change policy.
+Additionally, companies are encouraged to reduce the adverse sustainability impacts through corporate dialogue and, in particular, through the exercise of voting rights - a process known as "engagement".
+These corporate engagement activities are conducted in the respective companies independent of any specific investment.
+The following table shows the areas where sustainability indicators for adverse impacts will be taken into consideration in particular, as well as the main measures which will be implemented.
+The published annual fund reports (Annex: "Environmental and/or social characteristics") may also provide information about the principal adverse impacts on sustainability factors.

-Companies Negative criteria Positive criteria Engagement

-Environment Greenhouse gas emissions ✓ ✓ ✓

-Activities with adverse impacts on areas with protected biodiversity √ √

-Water (pollution, consumption) ✓ ✓

-Hazardous waste ✓ ✓

-employment Violations or lack of policy regard- ing the United Nations Global Com- pact (initiative for responsible corpo- rate governance) and OECD guide- lines for multinational companies; work accidents √ √
+Companies Negative criteria Positive criteria Engagement Environment Greenhouse gas emissions $\checkmark$ $\checkmark$ $\checkmark$ Activities with adverse impacts on areas with protected biodiversity $\checkmark$ $\checkmark$ Water (pollution, consumption) $\checkmark$ $\checkmark$ Hazardous waste $\checkmark$ $\checkmark$ Violations or lack of policy regarding the United Nations Global Compact (initiative for responsible corporate governance) and OECD Guidelines for Multinational Enter- prises; work accidents ~ ~ ~ Gender justice $\checkmark$ $\checkmark$ Controversial weapons $\checkmark$ $\checkmark$

-Gender justice √ √

-Controversial weapons √ √